HAPS Selection for Hybrid RF/FSO Satellite Networks

 In Table $\RN{3}$, the visibility and attenuation coefficient parameters are presented for different fog conditions.
 Based on this model, for different cloud types, the visibility can be given by using the liquid water content ($\mathcal{L_W}$) and cloud number concentration ($\mathcal{N}$) as follows \cite{awan2009}:

 The corresponding parameters are summarized in Table $\RN{4}$.
-Accordingly, the geometrical attenuation can be given by using the Beer-Lambert law as $I^{g}_{H_JG}=\exp(-\omega L_{H_JG})$ where $L_{H_JG}$ is the propagation distance between $H_J$ and $G$.
-Hence, the total atmospheric attenuation at ground level can be expressed by \cite{johari2017}
+Accordingly, the geometrical attenuation can be given by using the Beer-Lambert law as $I^{g}_{H_JG}=\exp(-\omega L_{H_JG})$.
+Hence, the total atmospheric attenuation at ground level can be expressed {as} \cite{johari2017}:

 Among the different atmospheric effects on the FSO link, rain is the weakest attenuation factor.
 However, the size of rain droplets increases when the rainfall rate increases, so it may cause refraction and reflection.
 Considering the FSO communication, the specific rain attenuation coefficient can be expressed on the basis of the rainfall rate $\mathcal{R}$ (mm/h) as follows \cite{weather}: